Jon Cooper: International

 On November 13, 2015, Team North America general manager, Peter Chiarelli, named Cooper as an assistant coach for the 2016 World Cup of Hockey under Team North America head coach Todd McLellan.

-On April 11, 2017, Hockey Canada named Cooper as the head coach of Canada's men's national ice hockey team for the 2017 IIHF World Championship tournament.
+On April 11, 2017, Hockey Canada named Cooper as the head coach of Canada's men's national team for the 2017 World Championship tournament.
 Cooper was joined by assistant coaches Gerard Gallant, Dave Hakstol, and Dave King.
-On May 21, 2017, Cooper coached Team Canada to a silver medal.
-Team Canada lost to Team Sweden 2–1 in a shootout.
+On May 21, Cooper coached Canada to a silver medal who lost to Sweden 2–1 in a shootout.

-On August 9, 2021, Cooper was named head coach of Team Canada for the 2022 Olympic Winter Games in Beijing but ultimately did not participate due to the NHL pulling out of the competition because of the omicron variant in the COVID-19 pandemic.
+On August 9, 2021, Cooper was named head coach of Canada for the 2022 Winter Olympics, but ultimately did not participate when the NHL pulled out of the competition because of the omicron variant in the COVID-19 pandemic.

-On June 25, 2024, Cooper was named the head coach of Team Canada for both the NHL 4 Nations Face-Off, won by Team Canada, and the 2026 Winter Olympics.
+On June 25, 2024, Cooper was named the head coach of Canada for both the NHL 4 Nations Face-Off, won by Canada, and the 2026 Winter Olympics, Canada received silver medals in the Winter Olympics when they lost to the United States 2–1 in overtime.

 Personal life

 Cooper is a dual citizen of the United States and Canada.
-Cooper's mother, Christine was a native of San Francisco, California, while his father, Robert was a native of Prince George.
+Cooper's mother, Christine was a resident San Francisco, California, while his father, Robert was a resident of Prince George.
 Growing up, Cooper's family were fans of the Toronto Maple Leafs.
-Cooper and his wife Jessie have twin daughters and a son.
+Cooper and his wife, Jessie, have twin daughters and a son.

 On September 16, 2016, the creation of the annual Coop's Catch for Kids charity fishing tournament was announced.
 The tournament supports pediatric cancer research and patient services via The Lightning Foundation and Jon Cooper's family foundation, the J5 Foundation.
 Each year, anglers are treated to an exciting day of fishing and fundraising alongside Lightning players, coaches, and alumni.
 The annual catch-and-release inshore grand slam tournament pairs Lightning celebrities on a guided boat with two participants.
 The inaugural event was held on October 11, 2016, and to date has raised over $1,000,000 to support the fight against pediatric cancer.